dougmacdoug/ponylang-linal/README.md

 # Linear Algebra library for Pony Language

+This library is intended for use in common 2D and 3D applications not as a scientific or math library.
+Various scientific libraries such as [LAPACK], [GSL] or even [NumPy] can be bound with the [Pony C ABI].

 ### pre-alpha software (0.1.0 version coming soonerish)

 ### Tuple-based Linear Algebra for typical 2D, 3D operations
   * operate on the stack
   * 100% immutable
   * float32 internals (F32)
+  * 🐎 pure pony

 Each TYPE consists of a type alias and a primitive behaving similar to a "class"